 loading...

-Especially for my one son, Jake, who got hooked.
-And even though the Mets didn't score once and finally lost in extra innings, he loved the whole experience.
+Especially for my one son, who got hooked on the Mets.
+And even though the Mets didn't score once that day and finally lost in extra innings, he loved the whole experience.

 Prior to that, he wasn't much of a sports kid.
-Not only do we now have to put Met's games on TV, but he's learning about all the players and even wants to take the bat and ball into the yard and practice hitting and catching for a solid hour straight, sometimes more.
+Not only do we now have to put Met's games on TV, but he's now fully into following all the player trades and can't wait to see the new lineup in action for 2025.

 (Photo by Neilson Barnard/Getty Images for SHOWTIME)